 top of page

-I'm a PhD candidate in political science with a specialization in computational social science at the University of California, San Diego pursuing a career in data science.
-I previously studied at the University at Buffalo where I received a BS in computational physics and a BA in political science with a concentration in American politics.
+Social and data scientist experienced in using computational methods like topic modelling and time series analysis to study American politics.
+I hold a PhD in political science with a specialization in computational social science from the University of California, San Diego and hold a BS in computational physics and a BA in political science with a concentration in American politics from the University at Buffalo.
 During my time at UB I also served as a founding board member and vice president of Science Demands Action, a non-profit dedicated to using science for social good.

-Outside of my research I am interested in developing and learning new data science methods .
+Outside of my work in election science I am interested in developing and learning new data science methods .
 I created speccurvieR, an R package for fast, pretty, and easy specification curve analysis (available via CRAN).
 I also built a dashboard to analyze track and streaming data related to one of my favorite musicians, check out SufjanViz here.

 headshot_edited.jpg